Home

 Cherokee Street, St. Louis hosts one of the midwest's largest Cinco de Mayo celebrations.
 This 3-day-long evolving piece hung on a facade facing the festival, and evolved in the days thereafter.

-#AntiSelfie/@stlblackout was an anonymous project art project on public mirrors throughout St. Louis -- coffee shops, gas stations, malls, fast food joints.
+#AntiSelfie/@stlblackout was an anonymous project art project on public mirrors throughout St. Louis.
 Blacked out mirrors begged an exigent question in the digital age: "Is it really that important?"